ccie18643/PyTCP/README.md

 PyTCP is an attempt to create fully functional TCP/IP stack in Python.
 It supports TCP stream based transport with reliable packet delivery based on sliding window mechanism and basic congestion control.
 It also supports IPv6/ICMPv6 protocols with SLAAC address configuration.
 It operates as user space program attached to Linux TAP interface.
 As of today stack is able to send and receive traffic over Internet using IPv4 and IPv6 default gateways for routing.
 Since goal of this project is purely educational (at least at this point) the clarity of code is preferred over its efficiency.
 For the same reason security features are not being implemented just yet unless they are integral part of TCP/IP suite protocols specification.

 There is no active development of PyTCP version 1.0.
-There is new version 2.0 which has been implemented with use of new packet parser and assembler mechanisms to improve stack effeciency.
+There is new version 2.0 being currently developed which has been implemented with use of new packet parser and assembler mechanisms to improve stack effeciency.

-I am also working on another TCP/IP stack project that is being programmed in C and Assembly languages and it is available as [SeaTCP](https://github.com/ccie18643/SeaTCP) project.
-It is currently at very early stage of development, but please feel free to check it out.

 #### Already implemented: